JohnnyY0618/CS166-Database/Lab3/README.md

 script, so that PosgreSQL will not complain, when you will try to create the same table twice.
 1. Use the entity-relational model created for Exercise 1 (University database) in the previous lab.
-Here it is a solution for this exercise.
+Here it is a solution in [lab1](../Lab1/cs166lab1.pdf.pdf) for this exercise.
 Construct a corresponding relational schema and database in Postgres.

 2. Use the entity-relational model created for Exercise 2 (Notown Records) in the previous lab.
-Here it is a solution for this exercise.
+Here it is a solution in [lab1](../Lab1/cs166lab1.pdf.pdf) for this exercise.
 Construct a corresponding relational schema and database in Postgres.